wojciechmarek/musicfy/README.md

 A simple audio player app, allowing the play some demo songs, internet radio stations and use the Spotify music collection (not ready yet).

+⚠️ Regarding the async `audio.play()` function implementation in the Chromium based browsers, the app does not work on: Chrome, Brave, Edge and Opera.
+Use Firefox instead !!1!

 ## Description

 The app's purpose is to learn how to use the Browser WebAudio API to play and apply audio effects on it, ~~get knowledge about Spotify API~~, and ~~Canvas API to generate visualizations~~.